Hornetlabs/synchdb-docs/docs/en/index.md

 ## **Getting Started**

-Check out our [Installation Guide](user-guide/installation/) to get started with SynchDB.
+Learn more about SynchDB architecture decisions [here](architecture/archiitecture/) or check out the [Installation Guide](user-guide/installation/) to get started with SynchDB.